-An antibody that detects a high molecular weight surrogate ligand of calcitonin receptor is detected in malignant glioma cells, developing brain and bone, and an osteosarcoma cell line
+An antibody (mAb2E1) that detects a novel, high molecular weight surrogate ligand of calcitonin receptor is detected in malignant glioma cells, developing brain and bone, and an osteosarcoma cell line

 - Research Opportunity

 - Austin Health

 |Dr Peter J Wookeyemail@example.com||+3 9496 3584||Personal web page|

 |Prof David Hare||Personal web page|

 Summary An antibody was developed that binds high molecular weight targets (HMWT) with similar properties to the natural ligands of the calcitonin receptor (CTR).